OpenBB-finance/OpenBB/website/content/terminal/quickstart/installation.md

 #### 2.1 Confirm Conda Base

-When a terminal window is opened, if the base Conda environment - look for `(base)` to the left of the curson on the command line - is not activated automatically, find the path for it by entering:
+When a terminal window is opened, if the base Conda environment - look for `(base)` to the left of the cursor on the command line - is not activated automatically, find the path for it by entering:

 ```console
 conda env list